ROCm/HIP/docs/reference/cpp_language_extensions.rst

 or denormal modes, and some devices produce incorrect answers if fast floating-point atomic RMW instructions target fine-grained memory allocations.

-The HIP-Clang compiler offers a compile-time option, so you can choose fast--but potentially unsafe--atomic instructions for your code.
+The HIP-Clang compiler offers a compile-time option, so you can choose fast - but potentially unsafe - atomic instructions for your code.
 On devices that support these instructions, you can include the ``-munsafe-fp-atomics`` option.
 This flag indicates to the compiler that all floating-point atomic function calls are allowed to use an unsafe version, if one exists.
 For example, on some devices, this flag indicates to the compiler that no floating-point ``atomicAdd`` function can target fine-grained